Last updated: May 5, 2025

 A requirement to display qualitative (descriptive) constituents and emissions messages

-These provisions align with FCTC Art.
+The law aligns with FCTC Art.
 11 and the FCTC Art.
-11 Guidelines with respect to qualitative disclosures.
+11 Guidelines with respect to a requirement to display qualitative constituents and emissions information.

 Prohibition on the display of figures for emission yields (including tar, nicotine, and carbon monoxide)